-Amortization of intangibles totaled \$28.8 million, or 0.6% of net revenues, in 2017 compared to \$34.8 million, or 0.7% of net revenues, in 2016 and \$43.7 million, or 1.0% of net revenues in 2015.
+Amortization of intangibles totaled \$28.7 million, or 0.6% of net revenues, in 2018 compared to \$28.8 million, or 0.6% of net revenues, in 2017 and \$34.8 million, or 0.7% of net revenues in 2016.
+Amortization of intangibles in dollars and as a percent of net revenues was consistent with 2017 and reflects the decrease due to the full amortization of property rights related to Backflip and other intangible assets during the first half of 2017, offset by the increase in intangible asset amortization related to the acquisition of the POWER RANGERS brand in 2018.
 Lower amortization of intangibles in 2017 compared to 2016 reflects the full amortization of property rights related to Backflip during the first half of 2017.
-Lower amortization of intangibles in 2016 compared to 2015 reflects the impact of intangible assets, primarily digital gaming rights, which were fully amortized during 2015.